BWJ2310/sox/README.md

 use pi-apps to instal Chromium on Raspberry-Pi

 ## Voice Assistance
-Install mycroft as the voice assistance before we do so, we need python3.10 and Numpy1.21.6 for [Coqui TTS](https://github.com/coqui-ai/TTS)
+Install mycroft as the voice assistance with Coqui TTS YourTTS model

 ##### MyCroft
 You can find the mycroft-core repo from [here](https://github.com/MycroftAI/mycroft-core)
 ```sh